Recovery Guarantees for Distributed-OMP: PROOFS

 Similarly to the proof of Theorem \ref{thm:DJ-OMP1}, Lemmas \ref{lem:non_supp_prob} and \ref{lem:p_j_t} imply that the event \eqref{eq:noise_below} also occurs with probability at least $1-1/d$.
-The only change in the proof is that the set of contacted machines is of size $K\Mcy$, but the factor $K$ gets canceled out by the $1/K$ factor in Lemma \ref{lem:p_j_t}.
-A union bound completes the proof of Lemma \ref{lem:cent}. \end{proof}
+The only change in the proof is that $M_c$ now has a factor of $K$, which cancels with the $1/K$ factor in Lemma \ref{lem:p_j_t}.
+A union bound completes the proof. \end{proof}